 Going through the same old repetitive manual process of backing up your Shopify store or developing a backup solution isnt a bad idea.
 However, what if things could get better?
 What if the entire process could be automated?
 Yes, certain applications make it possible for Shopify store owners to back up their data automatically.

-With the upcoming AdNabu backup app, creating a real-time backup is simplified, allowing users to create a fully secured backup option, with advanced restore functionalities.
+With the upcoming Goshu backup app, creating a real-time backup is simplified, allowing users to create a fully secured backup option, with advanced restore functionalities.

 Further, with a team of dedicated experts backing your data, all you need to do is enjoy Shopify automated backup and focus on the growth of your business.